QPark / Various Times / Various Prices

-Wednesday night is festival opening night – please join us for a collection of energetic short films with improvised live soundtracks by local bands and musicians.
-This event is free.
+Wednesday night was festival opening night – please join us for a collection of energetic short films with improvised live soundtracks by local bands and musicians.

-We doff our hat to Motor City with short documentary film After the Factory followed by Paul Verhoeven’s legendary Robocop.
+We doffed our hat to Motor City with short documentary film After the Factory followed by Paul Verhoeven’s legendary Robocop.

 Thu 30 Aug